Edward M. Davis: Politics

-Davis retired from law enforcement in 1978 to run for Governor of California but lost the Republican primary election to then state Attorney General Evelle Younger.
+Davis retired from law enforcement in 1978 to run for Governor of California but lost the Republican nomination to then state Attorney General Evelle Younger.

-Two years later, he was elected to the California State Senate.
+In the 1980 primary he defeated assemblyman Bob Cline for the Republican nomination and was eventually elected to the California State Senate.
 He would serve for 12 years (during the first two years of which Tom McClintock served as his chief of staff).
-Davis additionally lost a bid in the Republican primary for the United States Senate in 1986.
+Davis lost a bid in the 1986 California primary for the United States Senate.
 In contrast to his earlier policy of investigating the homosexual movement, as a senator, he supported a statewide homosexual rights protection bill.
 He also became a vocal environmentalist in his later years.

 In 1992, when he decided to retire from the California State Senate, he went out of his way to recruit former State Assemblywoman Marion W. La Follette to run for his seat.
 This despite the fact that the current assemblywoman, Cathie Wright, had already declared for the seat.